MayaPosch/NymphCast/README.md

 An SDK has been made available in the [LibNymphCast repository](https://github.com/MayaPosch/libnymphcast).
 The player project under `player/` uses the SDK as part of a Qt5 project to implement a NymphCast client which exposes all of the NymphCast features to the user.

-To use the SDK, the Makefile in the SDK folder can be executed with a simple `make` command, after which a library file can be found in the `src/client_lib/lib` folder.
-This can be installed (on Linux) with `make install`.

-**Note:** to compile the SDK, both [NymphRPC](https://github.com/MayaPosch/NymphRPC) and LibPOCO (1.5+) must be installed.

-**Note:** For Android, one can compile for ARMv7 Android using `make lib ANDROID=1`and for AArch64 Android using `ANDROID64=1`.
-This requires that the Android SDK and NDK are installed and on the system path.

-After this the only files needed by a client project are this library file and the `nymphcast_client.h` header file.
+After compiling LibNymphCast, a client project has to link against this library file and include the `nymphcast_client.h` header file.

 <a id="id-lic"></a>